facebookarchive/codemod/README.md

     --include-extensionless
       If set, this will check files without an extension, along with any matching file extensions passed in --extensions
-    --editor
+    --accept-all
+      Automatically accept all changes (use with caution) --editor
       Specify an editor, e.g. "vim" or "emacs".
 If omitted, defaults to $EDITOR environment variable.